 - Remind yourself in Life After your Whole30 that you are a healthy person, fully capable of remaining in control of your health, habits, and relationship with food

 Congratulations, Whole30’ers!
 You’ve successfully accomplished your “reset,” and now get to reap the benefits of your hard work and dedication.
-Enjoy the reintroduction process and stay connected to our social media community, forum, and our monthly newsletter for all of the support, resources, and motivation you’ll need in Life After your Whole30.
+Enjoy the reintroduction process and stay connected to us via email, Instagram or Clubhouse, and our forum for all of the support, resources, and motivation you’ll need in Life After your Whole30.